Understanding remote patient monitoring system: functions and technology

 Fall detection and prevention

-Monitoring and detecting falls, especially in elderly or at-risk patients, are an important function of the RPM system.
+Monitoring and detecting falls, especially in elderly or at-risk patients, is an important function of the RPM system.
 Prompt of the system will respond to falls, reducing the risk of injuries and hospitalizations.

 By monitoring through fitness trackers, smartwatches, and other health wearables, RPM systems can integrate data from wearable devices to provide a comprehensive health profile.
 From that, healthcare providers can enrich data for a comprehensive view of patients' health and lifestyle.